cgevans/qslib/docs/index.rst

 - Through its command-line script, `qslib`, which has a number of subcommands allowing basic machine control, experiment file information, and data export.

 - As a library in Python, often either in the REPL, or via a notebook system like Jupyter.
-QSLib uses nest-asyncio to allow it to operate seamlessly within Jupyter notebooks.
 This allows experiment creation, modification, and processing, data plotting, machine control, and all other features.
 Machine communication, however, does require some setup.

 - As a monitoring system integrated with Matrix and InfluxDB.
 This allows real-time storage of machine and run state and fluorescence data, and almost-live synchronization of in-progress and finished experiment files (in-progress